Tommyse/smart-insole-fudan-turku/README.md

 ## Classifier

-The classifier and data processing library is currently at **"classifier/jupyter notebooks/insoleLib"**
+The classifier and data processing library is currently at **"classifier/jupyter notebooks/insoleLib"** and copied to website for use.

-Various python files in **"classifier/jupyter notebooks"** are jupyter notebooks in alternate format
+Various python files in **"classifier/jupyter notebooks"** are jupyter notebooks in alternate format.
+Visual studio code with python extension is recommended.

+#%% starts a new cell in this format

+### Tests

+- Some of the test results are in the **"classifier/jupyter notebooks/test_results"**  folder.

+- Data labels suffled and test many times + plots + compared to real results

+- Those classifiers don't learn anything from the data (AUC always near 0.5).
+Meanwhile our real classifiers learn things from the data.
+(AUC around 0.9 or 0.8 usually)

 ### Notes